Emerita (crustacean): Ecology and behaviour

 Emerita is adept at burrowing, and is capable of burying itself completely in 1.5 seconds.
 Unlike mud shrimp, Emerita burrows tail-first into the sand, using the pereiopods to scrape the sand from underneath its body.
 During this action, the carapace is pressed into the sand as anchorage for the digging limbs.
 The digging requires the sand to be fluidised by wave action, and Emerita must bury itself in the correct orientation before the wave has passed to be safe from predators.
-(Also see Fluidization.)

 As the tide changes, Emerita changes its position on the beach; most individuals stay in the zone of breaking waves.
 This may be detected by the physical characteristics of the sand.
 As the tide falls, the sand is allowed to settle; when Emerita detects this, it uses the temporary liquefaction from a breaking wave to emerge from its burrow, and is carried down the beach by the wave action.
 Longshore drift may also drag Emerita laterally along a beach.

 The main predators of Emerita are fish; in the eastern Pacific Ocean, the barred surfperch (Amphistichus argenteus) is particularly important.
 Seabirds also eat Emerita, but do not appear to target the aggregations of mole crabs.
 Carcasses of Emerita provide an important food source for the closely related scavenger Blepharipoda.

 Relationship to humans

 Due to the Emerita being the predominant diet of the barred surfperch, surf fishermen use sand crabs as bait.
 Soft-shelled Emerita are kept also as bait by commercial fisheries.

 In some cultures, sand crabs are eaten as a popular snack, such as in Thailand.
 They are often prepared via shallow frying in a pan or deep frying in batter.
 The taste is often described as falling somewhere between that of shrimp and crab.
-Eating sand crabs presents a risk of paralytic shellfish poisoning and of infection with Profilicollis parasites.
+Eating sand crabs presents a risk of paralytic shellfish poisoning and/or infection with Profilicollis parasites.
+In Malaysia, the sand crab locally known as yat yat, ibu remis, kutu laut or udang pasir can be found along the beaches in Kelantan during the monsoon season.
+The crab is a local delicacy that is usually fried with eggs or roasted on a skewer like satay.

 Life cycle

 Emerita has a short lifespan, perhaps no more than two to three years, and can reproduce in its first year of life.
 The eggs are bright orange, and hatch into larvae, which may live as plankton for more than four months and can be carried long distances by ocean currents.
 The number of zoeal stages varies between species from six to eleven.
+Somatic growth and sexual differentiation in Emerita are restricted to discrete events (molts) and both processes compete for energy reserve.
+In some conditions of high food availability, overlapping reproductive and molting processes would enable females to reach an optimum size and sexual maturity with fewer molts.